etresoft/ESHelp/README.md

 5. The search field in the menu bar will work as you expect and display help results in the same window.
 6. Since the help bundle is a valid help bundle, your app’s help will be available via search from the system help tool.
 7. If you need to debug your appearance, everything works great in debug mode.
-8. The sidebar button is replace with a home button to quickly jump back to the top level of help from an anchor, saving a trip to the menu.
+8. The sidebar button is replaced with a home button to quickly jump back to the top level of help from an anchor, saving a trip to the menu.
 9. The share button is functional.
 Apple’s share services don't work with web archives, so the only thing I can share is the URL.
 It works, but there is no CSS so it isn't pretty.
 The share button is disabled by default.